mustafaelzowawi/brain_tumor_detection/README.md

     ```bash
     python3 -m src.train --epochs <num_epochs>
     ```
     This method applies transforms on-the-fly and is generally slower for repeated runs compared to using preprocessed data.
-It will also perform its own internal 70/15/15 data split using `name_mapping.csv` and save a `test_set.csv`.
+It will perform its own internal data split (approximately 62.6% train, 18.7% validation, 18.7% test, consistent with `preprocess.py`) using `name_mapping.csv` and save a `test_set.csv` to `data/test_set.csv`.
 *   **Output:**
     *   Model checkpoints (e.g., `resnet50_classifier_best.pth`, `resnet50_classifier_final.pth`) will be saved to `models/classification/`.
     *   Logs will be saved to `logs/training.log`.